.A peanut butter stout and vanilla bean cream ale are just two of the concoctions crafted around town.

 The Brew Biz

 These regulations were put in place during Prohibition and these antiquated laws aren’t conducive to small businesses.
-They allow big breweries to get bigger at the expense of newcomers, who already have higher costs for production, ingredients and packaging.
-But even with these hurtles, craft beer sales continue to grow.
+They allow big breweries to get bigger at the expense of newcomers. the little guy pays higher costs for production, ingredients and packaging.
+But even with these hurdles, craft beer sales continue to grow.

-Creative—some say sly and sneaky—marketing has allowed macrobreweries to produce and line up beers at stores that look like craft brews.
-It’s also trained individuals to think that beers are best served at the coldest temperatures—which may be true for some, but is certainly a myth in many cases.
+Creative—some say sneaky—marketing has allowed macro breweries to produce products that look like craft brews.
+It’s also trained individuals to think that beers are best served at the coldest temperatures.
+Although true for some, it is certainly a myth in many cases.

-As Trifari puts it, cheaper beer doesn’t taste very good when it warms up and that’s why companies insist on frozen beer glasses and ice-cold beer—because the colder the beer, the less you taste.
+As Trifari puts it, cheaper beer doesn’t taste very good when it warms up.
+That’s why companies insist on frozen beer glasses and ice-cold beer.
+The colder the beer, the less you taste.

 “We’re trying to help people understand that good flavor comes from good ingredients, taking time to make the beer and that here we are making the beer, as part of the community,” Trifari notes.